mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   5-sign.c: This program prints the sign of the given numberand returns a number depending on the sign of the number.

   6-abs.c: This progran returns the absolute number of the given number.

+  7-print_last_digit.c: This program prints the last digit of the given integer input.